Student Aid Programs Impacted by the Standard

-To remain in good standing, Pitt-Bradford requires that all students maintain a CUM GPA of at least 1.5 after the first academic year and a CUM GPA of 2.0 or higher after the second and subsequent years.
+To remain in good standing, Pitt-Bradford requires that all students maintain a CUM GPA of at least 1.5 if you have earned up to 30 credits, and a CUM GPA of 2.0 if you have earned more than 30 credits.

 Progress is checked once per year after the spring term.
 The Financial Aid Office compares the student’s cumulative credits attempted against the cumulative credits completed.
 Students are expected to successfully complete all credits they enroll in for each term.
 Sometimes unexpected events occur which may cause the student to not complete a class or classes.
 Students must successfully complete 67% of their cumulative attempted credits.
 For example, a junior that has completed 54 of 81 cumulative credits would still be making progress as they’ve completed at least 67% of their attempted classwork.
 All credits for which a student is registered after the add/drop deadline each term will be included in attempted credits.
 Successfully completed credits are those in which a student receives a grade of A, B, C, D, S, or P. Conversely, I, G, NC, F, or W grades will be counted as no credits.